nhslegalaction/nhslegalaction/README.md

 ## Tuesday 26th March 2024

+In the last 24 hours I am receiving bizarre psychotic abuse…

+From several male patients…

+Alluding to “homosexuality”

+“hygiene problems”

+“paedophilia”

+All of the abuse started towards me within a short space on time.

+I didn’t provoke any of this.

+It looks like I need to stay in my room…

+Simply to avoid the bizarre psychotic abuse.

 I have recently realised that there is a lot of pure comedy gold about being locked inside this NHS “hotel” which is run by a group of mad psychopaths who claim to have Mickey Mouse degrees in psychiatry.

 I think there must be some comedy people at the BBC or ITV who would be able to start a brilliant comedy series based on my observations since being locked in here.